 - Try adding some props.
 There's nothing more likely to get their young minds engaged than props that go along with the story you're reading.
 Maybe have a search around for suitable props that can add an extra layer of interaction and involvement for the listener.

 - Don't be afraid to read a book over & over.
 Those favourite books your child loves will likely get read over and over again, but that’s not a bad thing.
 They want that book because it means something to them, perhaps reminding them of fun times you’ve had with them in the past.
 While you might want to tackle new books, revisiting the classics won’t hurt.

 Get the Support You Need With OCA Online Education Courses

 Raising a child is an awesome responsibility, and it certainly has its challenges.
-The great news is that if you’re having issues with literacy or any part of parenting, help is at hand in the form of CPD Accredited online education courses like our Improve Your Child’s Literacy Skills Certificate.
+The great news is that if you’re having issues with literacy or any part of parenting, help is at hand in the form of CPD Endorsed online education courses like our Improve Your Child’s Literacy Skills course.
 Video-based and modular, our training is easy to fit around your obligations and really easy to digest.

 We’re proud to say that our students see ours as the best online courses around, but you don’t have to take their word for it.
 Simply take a look at our student study demo, and you’ll quickly see that what we offer is engaging, next-level learning that’s a world away from boring text-based options.

 Childcare is just one of over 20 different industries covered by our course library, which is something you can see for yourself by visiting us today at www.onlinecoursesaustralia.edu.au.
 There you’ll also see that all of our courses come with 1-to-1 mentoring and can be paid for using our easy payment options.

 However, if you have any questions you’d like us to answer before you enrol, we’re happy to oblige.
 Just call us on 1300 611 404 or email us at email@example.com, and we’ll get back to you without delay.